-During the October RAB meeting, Mr. Rosenthall donated a 486 computer, loaded with communications software, to the Memphis RAB.
-He then used America OnLine search engine (like a telephone book of listings all containing the same key phrase) What if you don't have access to the with and found websites relating to base closure documentation, regulation, policy and workshop.
+According to Mr. Rosenthall, access to information now available via the Internet search engine (like a telephone book of listings all containing the same key phrase) and found websites relating to base closure documenta tion, regulation, policy and workshops

-(AOL) to demonstrate how environmental Internet websites are accessed and the extent of information offered for public use.
-He entered the term BRAC into the workhult and out out of the second out of the se information relating to restoration and clean-up programs in their own neighborhoods.
+During the October RAB meeting, Mr. Rosenthall donated a 486 computer, to restoration and clean-up programs in their own neighborhoods.
 The network is also linked to government sites including the Environmental Protection Agency, the Toxics Release Inventory, the Department of Defense and other Federal agencies.